NLPforGPs/NLP-Primary-Care/RESULTS.md

 ### Results added by Edwin on 18th March 2022

+This represents the current and most complete set of results.
+The previous section is retained below as it includes a few extra details.

 #### Distant Supervision, Coarse-grained Topics

 The goal of this experiment is to predict the top-level ICPC codes.